jasonmoy28/jasonmoy_reasearch_site_example/README.md

      git submodule update --recursive
      ```

 4. Change a few `HTML` files.
-All the place required changing are marked using comment
+All the places required changing are marked using comment (Open it with any text editor should be fine, but [VSCode](https://code.visualstudio.com/) is highly recommended)
    * `index.html` (or the home page) has 11 places to be changed
    * `manuscript.html` has 5 places to be changed
    * `visualization.html` has 4 places to be changed
    * `poster.html` has 5 places to be changed

 5. Stored static files (e.g. manuscript, visualization or graphs, posters) in the folder `~/static`
-6. If you need additional `CSS`, I recommend adding it in a new folder named `custom-style`
+6. If you need additional `CSS`, I recommend adding it in a new folder named `custom-style`, and never change anything in the submodule file.